 Applicants to this data science bachelor’s degree program must provide minimum assessment verification based one or more of the following: high school transcripts; ACT, SAT, ASSET, COMPASS, or FASTRACK scores; or waiver tests.
 Baker also rewards some students an adult transfer scholarship, which covers half of their tuition for up to three years if they maintain a 3.0 cumulative GPA.
 To qualify for this scholarship, transfer students must have an associate degree and a cumulative GPA of at least 3.5.
 Out–of–state students pay the same tuition as residents of Michigan.

-Business and governments rely more and more on data science as a way to make sure everything is running smoothly.
-An emerging field, data science is the interdisciplinary approach to understanding all kinds of data sets, relying on computer technology, software, machine learning, analytics, mathematics, and statistics.
+Data science is the interdisciplinary approach to understanding all kinds of data sets that rely on computer technology, software, machine learning, analytics, mathematics, and statistics.
 Because data science can maximize efficiency, which translates to saving money, utilizing resources fully, and maximizing profits, data scientists are in high demand by employers in diverse fields.
+Business and governments rely on data science to make sure everything is running smoothly.
 The ability of data scientists to recognize patterns and trends, and use this information to solve and prevent complex problems is revolutionizing how just about everybody does business this millennium.

-Sometimes data is massive, too massive for traditional processing software to handle; in these cases, it is referred to as big data, which is big business for governements and corporations alike.
+Big data is the collection of massive amounts of data that require powerful computing processes for interpretation.
+Sometimes data is massive — too massive for traditional processing software to handle — and is referred to as big data, which generates major business opportunities for governments and corporations.
 Data science professionals are hired to make sense of big data, and figure out how to solve problems, and save or make money.
 With the rise of social media, big data has become a household name, and big data analytics a more common profession.

 Potential data scientists need to be highly trained and educated in the field, with a balanced background in mathematics, statistics, logic, computer science, machine learning, and data analysis.
 A master’s in data science is typically a prerequisite for the job; fortunately, many quality data science degree programs exist online.